 Along with revising the definition for dietary fiber, the FDA also increased the Daily Reference Value (DRV) for dietary fiber from 25 grams to 28 grams.
 The DRV is used to calculate % Daily Values seen on Nutrition and Supplement labels.
 However, many Americans already struggle to consume the recommended amount of dietary fiber each day.
 The decision by the FDA to reclassify and reduce the number of permitted dietary fibers has the potential to increase this fiber gap.
 CRA is hopeful that the recognition of additional dietary fiber ingredients will assist consumers in reaching their dietary fiber goals, and appreciates FDA’s review of petitions for potential dietary fiber ingredients.

-With their final rule on nutrition labeling, which is set to go into effect for large companies in January 1, 2020, the FDA mandated the labeling of added sugars on products.
+With their final rule on nutrition labeling, which went into effect for large companies on January 1, 2020, the FDA mandated the labeling of added sugars on products.
 This decision comes despite the consensus of U.S. scientific evidence finds that calories from sugars – whether added or naturally-occurring – are the same when it comes to the number of calories they contain, the way the body metabolizes them, and their contribution to body weight compared to other sources of calories.
-CRA believes that singling out added sugars amongst complex dietary patterns may not result in a meaningful impact and, instead, it may be more relevant to look at total sugars and carbohydrates as related to overall dietary patterns instead of primarily focusing on added sugars.
+CRA believes it may be more relevant to look at total sugars and carbohydrates as related to overall dietary patterns instead of primarily focusing on added sugars.